 All these urgent missives totally miss one thing that merchants and banks know only too well: They make revenues only when the transaction is successful, not when it’s blocked for being potentially fraudulent.
 In other words, mitigating fraud does not pay the bills.

-I’m not for a moment suggesting that merchants throw caution to the winds but am only imploring regulators to remember that an obsession with fraud control could hit sales and cause customer dissatisfaction.
+I’m not for a moment suggesting that merchants don’t make attempts to mitigate fraud or that they should throw caution to the winds.
+But I’m imploring regulators to remember that an obsession with eliminating fraud could throw the baby out with the bathwater by hammering sales down and causing massive customer dissatisfaction.

-The amount of incremental friction caused by a security measure needs to be seen in the context of many factors specific to local culture and business practices viz.:
+The tolerance to incremental friction caused by an incremental security measure needs to be seen in the context of many factors specific to local culture and business practices viz.:

-If consumers have only one card, remembering just one PIN is not a big deal.
-However, if they regularly use multiple cards, the need to remember multiple PINs poses a lot of friction.
-(Most probably, people belonging to the latter category would write down all their PINs on a piece of paper and keep it inside their wallets, which would defeat the basic purpose of security.)
+If consumers have only one card, remembering just one PIN number is not such a big deal.
+However, if they use multiple cards regularly, the need to remember multiple PINs poses a lot of friction.
+(Most probably, people in the latter category would write down all their PINs on a piece of paper and keep it inside their wallets, which would defeat the basic purpose of security.)

 Recourse Against Fraud

-In some countries (e.g. USA), when a cardholder spots a fraudulent charge on their credit card statement, they can report it to their bank and have it reversed, pending chargeback investigation carried out by the bank behind the scenes.
-So, compared to their ease of seeking recourse against fraud, even a simple PIN might seem like a lot of friction.
-On the other hand, in some other countries (e.g. India), a cardholder caught in a similar situation gets shunted around between the issuer, acquirer and the merchant, so they might be willing to jump through a few more hoops while making the payment.
+In some countries (e.g. USA), when a cardholder spots a fraudulent charge on their credit card statement, they can report it to their bank and have it reversed immediately, pending chargeback investigation carried out by the bank behind the scenes.
+As a result, it’s simple for them to seek recourse against fraud.
+Compared to that, the need to remember a PIN – or many PINs – would be painful.
+On the other hand, in some other countries (e.g. India), a cardholder caught in a similar situation gets shunted around between the issuer, acquirer and the merchant.
+So seeking recourse against fraud is not so simple for them.
+Therefore, they might be willing to jump through a few more hoops while making the payment.
 As a result, in the latter countries, if the regulator insists on stringent security measures like two-factor authentication, consumers may be encouraged to try them out.
-But if the additional hoops lead to failure of payment because of loss of Internet connectivity or outage of one of the systems in the chain, their enthusiasm wanes and they go back to other forms of payment that carry less risk of failed payments.
+But if the additional hoops lead to failure of payment because of loss of Internet connectivity or outage of one of the systems in the chain, their enthusiasm wanes with time and they go back to other forms of payment that carry less risk of failed payments.

 The impact of friction is two fold: